Find out how you can get involved with member groups in the West Midlands.

 If you have any questions about our groups, contact our External Affairs Manager for the West Midlands:

 The West Midlands Regional Committee brings together leaders from housing associations across the region to help shape and deliver our work both in the region and nationally.
-Here's the latest update from the group.

 This network provides an opportunity to share expertise and good practice as well as joining forces for specific projects and campaigns and participating in National Housing Federation media campaigns.
 It is a great way to meet comms people from other member organisations and understand the shared challenges the sector is facing.

 Federation contact: Andrew Carruthers

 The group meets four times a year to discuss the latest development issues and input into national and local policy work.

 The group is for senior managers with strategic development responsibility in their organisations and has guest speakers who bring their expertise and experience to share.

 It is a great way to learn more about what is happening in development across the Midlands and meet development people from other member organisations.